 Such a challenge may not be supported by research grants, the experiments having been concluded in the earlier development phases.
 Funding may only be achieved via philanthropic contribution and/or corporate partnerships.
-Crowdfunding is not an option at this level.
+Crowdfunding is not an option at this level of CAPEX.

-The Elizabeth Swann is capable of speeds above 15 knots in the right conditions.
+The solar powered Elizabeth Swann is capable of speeds above 15 knots in the right conditions.

 CAD DIAGRAM: The Elizabeth Swann is shown here with a wave piercing hull.
 She is of trimaran configuration with active outrigger hulls (or sponsons) that allow the vessel to trim for very efficient running.
 She has solar wings that fold for storms and track the sun, and a wind turbine on a mast, that can be raised and lowered and furled in high winds.
 For a record attempt we need a sunny day and high winds.